Pandemic EBT Information

 My child's non-custodial parent got last year's benefit sent to them, will they get it this year?

-the Primary Guardian in your child’s school registration system (for example:
+It depends on who is listed as the Primary Guardian in your child’s school registration system (for example: Infinite Campus) during the school year that the P-EBT benefits are intended.

-any school district.
 My family receives SNAP benefits and received SNAP Emergency Allotment supplements.
 Will this have any effect on if or when my qualified child/children will receive the P-EBT food benefits?

 P-EBT benefits are NOT SNAP benefits.
 Therefore, eligibility for or receipt of P-EBT benefits is not affected by your receipt of SNAP or the SNAP Emergency Allotment supplements.
-Can children still get meals from schools or other organizations if we get P-EBT?

-school year and will not affect a student’s ability to receive brown bag meals
+Yes.
+Receiving P-EBT benefits will not affect a child’s ability to receive meals from schools or other organizations

-related absence or school closure.
 Receiving and Using P-EBT Benefits

 When will my benefit arrive?